 Webhook Events

-Txtly sends webhook events to notify your application about email delivery lifecycle changes, contact updates, and broadcast completions.
+Txtly sends webhook events to notify your application about email delivery lifecycle changes.
 This guide covers event types, payload structure, signature verification, and best practices.

 Event types